-Weapons to be placed in guard's secure storage facilities when guard duties stop
+69 Weapons to be placed in guard's secure storage facilities when guard duties stop

-- (1) This section applies if an individual- - (a) carries on business on the individual's own account as a security guard; and - (b) physically possesses a weapon in actually performing security guard duties that reasonably necessitate that physical possession. - (2) The individual must place the weapon in the individual's secure storage facilities as soon as practicable after the individual stops performing the duties. - Maximum penalty-10 penalty units.
+- (1) This section applies if an individual- - (a) carries on business on the individual's own account as a security guard; and - (b) physically possesses a weapon in actually performing security guard duties that reasonably necessitate that physical possession. - (2) The individual must place the weapon in the individual's secure storage facilities as soon as practicable after the individual stops performing the duties.